Kelv04/Software-Requirements/SRS.md

 Transportation systems that users rely on every day must be reliable.
 The platform must operate continuously without crashes or data problems because it handles actual parking data and carpool matching in real-time.
 Users may experience a considerable impact on their vacation plans as a result of downtime or mistakes.
 The system features real-time monitoring, and automated error recovery to ensure high reliability.
 System integrity will be maintained through data validation procedures.
 The platform is always available when needed, especially during busy campus hours.

 Since the platform handles sensitive user data such as personal details, and parking reservations, security is a primary concern.
-To ensure the platform's security, the system will adhere to best practices in secure software design, such as role-based access control, secure OAuth logins, and encrypted communications over HTTPS (TLS 1.
+To ensure the platform's security, the system will adhere to best practices in secure software design, such as role-based access control, secure SSO logins, and encrypted communications over HTTPS (TLS 1.
 3).
 The platform will also fully comply with Malaysia's PDPA (Personal Data Protection Act).
 User data will be kept safe using AES-256 encryption.
 Additional security measures include routine penetration testing and the deployment of MFA for administrators.

 The effectiveness of system interactions and the user experience are both affected by performance.
-Under typical loads, parking availability checks, ride confirmation, and carpool searches should all take place in between two and three seconds.
+Under typical loads, parking availability checks, ride confirmation, and carpool searches should be completed within 2 seconds to meet current performance benchmarks.
 To accomplish this, performance tuning will involve front-end caching, asynchronous back-end requests, and little server-side processing for each transaction.
 Stress testing and performance benchmarks will make sure that the system continues to respond even when it is used extensively.

 User adoption depends on usability.
 The system should have a simple, user-friendly interface that students and employees can use with little assistance.
 It should take no more than five steps to complete tasks like booking parking or providing a ride.
 The user interface will adhere to university branding and design standards, ensuring visual consistency and trust.
 Actual users will be used in usability testing to collect feedback, pinpoint friction areas, and inform design enhancements.
 Additionally, accessibility features like readable fonts, keyboard navigation, and screen reader compatibility will be included.